-How many of their customers will come back?
-How many of their employees will come back?
+How many of their customers will return?
+How many of their employees will return?

-Besides those concerns, they may also be asking themselves about new legal risks that might arise as they resume business.
-What kind of potential lawsuits could they face from customers and workers who believe they were infected on the business premises after operations resumed?
+These concerns are not the only ones they have.
+They might also be worried about potential legal risks that may arise when they restart their business.
+What kinds of lawsuits could they be facing from customers and employees who believe they were infected while they are working on the business?

-Citing his authority under the Defense Production Act (DPA), President Trump issued an executive order that meatpacking plants should remain open despite COVID-19 outbreaks in many of them, and told reporters that he is also seeking to protect those plants from liability if workers should try to sue.
+Trump used his authority under DPA to declare that meatpacking facilities should be open despite COVID-19 strains in many of these plants.
+He also stated to reporters that he wants to protect the plants from liability if workers want to sue.

 The order has been broadly criticized by labor groups, who argue that it further endangers the safety of workers.
-And the suggestion of providing legal immunity to meatpacking companies has ignited a debate about presidential powers under the DPA to grant broad legal immunity.
+The suggestion to give legal immunity to meatpacking businesses has sparked a debate about the presidential powers under the DPA to grant broad legal protection.

-In issuing the order, Trump was not actually “ordering” meatpacking facilities to remain open or reopen.
-Instead, the order authorizes the secretary of agriculture, Sonny Perdue, to use powers granted by the DPA to keep processing plants open.
+Trump was not actually “ordering” meatpacking facilities that were closed to be reopened or maintained open by issuing the order.
+Instead, the order gives authority to Sonny Perdue (secretary of agriculture) to use the DPA powers to keep processing plants open.

 “The idea appears to be that Mr. Perdue could use this power to instruct a specific meat producer to allocate its product to grocery wholesalers in line with its existing contracts — thereby bestowing a federal gloss on those arrangements,” the New York Times reported April 30.

-Trump’s reference to liability protection, meanwhile, was apparently connected to an action taken on April 26 by the Centers for Disease Control and the Occupational Safety and Health Administration.
+Trump’s reference of liability protection was apparently in connection with an April 26th action by the Centers for Disease Control and Occupational Safety and Health Administration.
 On that day, CDC and OSHA issued an “interim guidance” containing specific safety measures that meat and poultry processing facilities were advised to implement.

 The Emerging Debate in Washington

-A bit less dramatically, the U.S. Chamber of Commerce and other business organizations have been lobbying for special legal protections for business for several weeks.
+The U.S. Chamber of Commerce, along with other business organizations, has been lobbying for special business protections for several weeks.
 Even though these organizations seek legal protections for business, they generally seem to recognize that providing blanket protection is not realistic — wrongdoers must still pay a legal price.

-Democratic and Republican lawmakers are working on the next COVID-19-related relief package, and those questions are part of what they’re reviewing.
-Democrats will be pushing to expand protection for workers.
-Republicans will be seeking to identify how businesses can be legally protected.
+Democratic and Republican lawmakers are currently working together on the next COVID-19 relief package.
+Democrats will be pushing for greater protections for workers.
+Republicans will try to find ways to protect businesses legally.

 Harold H. Kim, president of the U.S. Chamber’s Institute for Legal Reform, has suggested that Centers for Disease Control and state guidelines on social distancing and other measures could be used to identify a legal boundary.
-If businesses follow the guidelines, he has suggested, they should be immune.
+He suggested that businesses should follow the guidelines to be immune if they do not.

-Many businesses owners agree that a blanket exemption is not realistic and that specific rules should be laid down to provide guidance to both employers and workers.
+Many business owners agree with the fact that a blanket exemption is not feasible and that specific rules need to be established to guide both workers, and employers.

 “If there is no liability on the part of employers without a set of rules by which employers have to abide by, then that means you can have a wild, wild west,” Kent Swig, president of a privately owned real estate investment and development company, told the Philadelphia Inquirer recently.

-Specifically, Swig told the Inquirer, he’s planning to create one-way lanes in lobby corridors and Plexiglas dividers between workspaces in his properties, but added that he’s looking for more guidance.
+Swig explained to the Inquirer that he plans to create one-way lanes through his lobby corridors and Plexiglas partitions between his workspaces.
+However, he said that he is looking for more guidance.

-The debate in Washington has just begun, but Harvard Law School professor Noah Feldman has suggested that both sides should immediately take a serious look at what a “safe harbor” for businesses might look like.
+While the Washington debate has just begun, Noah Feldman, a Harvard Law School Professor, has suggested that both parties should immediately consider what a “safe harbor” for businesses might look.
 Writing in Bloomberg News on April 27, Feldman said that Congress should direct the Centers for Disease Control to develop specific rules designed to keep workers and customers safe and at the same time provide businesses protection from liability.